MoSam007/yolo/README.md

 - [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) and start the mongodb service with `sudo service mongod start`
 - Navigate to the Client Folder
  `cd client`
-- Run the folllowing command to install the dependencies `npm install`
+- Run the following command to install the dependencies `npm install`
-- Run the folllowing to start the app
+- Run the following to start the app
  `npm start`
 - Open a new terminal and run the same commands in the backend folder `cd ../backend`